CluedIn-io/CluedIn.Documentation/_docs/0-gettingStarted/Creating an Account/Multitenant Solutions.md

 Redis Store: All data exists within the same Database, but uses application isolation to filter data by account.

 There are some restricted names on what you can call your CluedIn account.
 These are controlled via the configuration setting ReservedOrganizationIds in your container.config.

+Can you bridge data from two accounts into one?

+There are special administrator end points that allow you to do this.
+You might find that you want to start out ingesting data from different sources into different accounts and only merge them when you are happy with the results.

+Why would I want to use multi-tenancy?

+If you have one installation of CluedIn, but you have very different use-cases and data sources that must be isolated with no blending of data across data sources, then this would be a good reason to support multi-tenancy.
+Your CluedIn license has no restrictions on how many accounts you can have - so it is more about organization of data more than anything.